• Skip to primary navigation

 • No sides needed—that's the beauty of a pot pie!

-Whether you're a culinary pro looking for a quick, hearty meal (like this hamburger noodle casserole), or a newer cook looking to build some kitchen confidence, this homemade pot pie is the answer!
+This homemade pot pie is the answer whether you're a culinary pro looking for a quick, hearty meal (like this hamburger noodle casserole), or a newer cook looking to build some kitchen confidence!

 🧾 Ingredients